 Though the USA is famous for its food, it’s not all about how many McDonald’s there are per capita or how many wings a man can eat in 10 minutes.
 Pretty much every city across each state has its signature dishes, from cheese curds in Wisconsin to biscuits and gravy in the south and Tex-Mex creations in Texas.
-These are our top six picks for the absolute best in all things culinary across the country.
+These are my top six picks for the absolute best in all things culinary across the country.

 New Orleans: best for gumbo, Creole, po’boys and beignets

 Louisiana’s capital is famous for many things; jazz music, a raucous Mardi Gras parade and the historic French Quarter – but one of the real highlights of this eclectic city is its food, the likes of which you’ll be hard pressed to find anywhere else in the United States.
 Take the humble po’boy: just a sandwich to some, this French bread creation has been around since the 1920s and is still going strong.
 Parkway Bakery & Tavern and Parasol’s are heralded as the best places to get one of these bad boys, filled to the brim with fried seafood like oysters or shrimp.